locka99/cpp-to-rust-book/README.md

 * Dangling pointers.
 A program calls an invalid pointer causing a crash.
 * Buffer overruns / underruns.
 Code writes beyond an allocated buffer causing memory corruption or a page exception.
 * Memory leaks.
-Code does not free allocated memory causing the program to consume memory over time until it or the system fails.
+Code that allocates memory without the corresponding free causing the program to consume memory over time until it or the system fails.
 * Data races.
 Multiple threads write to data at the same time causing corruption or other destabilizing behavior.

 Rust stops these bad things happening **by design**.
 And it does so without impacting on runtime performance because all of these things are checked at compile time: